oktay/movies/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapidly building custom designs.
 - [The Movie Database API](https://developers.themoviedb.org/3) - An API that provides access to a vast collection of movie and TV show data.

+This product uses the TMDB API but is not endorsed or certified by TMDB.
+Data provided by TMDB.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.